-// Set the view vars that have to be serialized. $this->set(compact('articles', 'comments'));
+// Set the view vars $this->set(compact('articles', 'comments'));

 // Specify which view vars JsonView should serialize.

 $this->viewBuilder()->setOption('serialize', ['articles', 'comments']);

 }

 }

 '''

 Defining serialize as an array has added the benefit of automatically appending a top-level <response> element when using XmlView.
 If you use a string value for serialize and XmlView, make sure that your view variable has a single top-level element.
 Without a single top-level element the Xml will fail to generate.